yiiyama/dynamo-consistency/docs/webpage.rst

 No Disk
 -------

-Number of missing files that are not supposed to be on disk at any other site, according to PhEDEx.
+Number of missing files that are not supposed to be on disk at any other site, according to dynamo.
 These files must be recovered using tape copies.
 The link is a list of file LFNs that are missing.
 The number in parenthesis gives the number of files that do not seem to be on tape either.